What Do Caterers Do?

 A good caterer (and their staff) should be aware of and comply with the most-up-to-date food safety laws in their particular state.
 The Food and Drug Administration is in charge of food safety regulations throughout nation, and FoodSafety.gov allows you to find your state agency.
 Further training in this field is offered many culinary institutes and local colleges.

 Caterers work with clients to design a menu.
-Being courteous, tactful, and diplomatic is necessary, as you may need to persuade a client to substitute an ingredient or change a dish.
+Being courteous throughout the process is a huge part of helping the client get what they want for their event.
 Good communication and people skills are also vital to building up a client repertoire and catering a successful event.
 A satisfied customer is the best recommendation, and word-of-mouth remains some of the most effective advertising out there.

 Flexibility & Creativity